Ferdinand737/COSC304-GroupProject/README.md

  	Product reviews got you down?
 Hide the negativity by deleting or updating the product information!

 •	Admin Function: Database Restore
 Made an oopsie?
-Need to hide before your quarterly report?
+Need to hide it before your quarterly report?
 Take the nuclear option!
 Give your data base a hard reset with one easy to push button!